jnlon/bfind/README.md

 ```

-Assuming you have GNU find installed, running `find .` results in:
+Assuming you have GNU find installed, running `find .` results in something like:

 ```
 .